EffectOrientedProgramming/book/Chapters/04_Initialization.md

 import zio.config.*
 ```

-This imports most of the core "Config" datatypes and functions we need.
+This imports most of the core "Config" datatypes and functions.
-A case class holds our configuration information:
+A case class holds configuration information:

 ```scala 3 mdoc:silent
 import zio.*